 The Occupational Safety and Health Administration (OSHA) has developed standards that limit sound exposure for workers in industrial settings.
 When individuals are exposed to an average sound level of 90 decibels or greater per eight-hour shift, OSHA requires measures to reduce overall exposure.
 For every 5 extra decibels, the safe exposure period is reduced by one-half.

 As an example, a professionally played violin can peak above 115 decibels.
 Based on OSHA regulations, if this level were continuous, exposure would be safe for only one-quarter of an hour.
-Although OSHA standards provide a solid reference point for musicians to monitor their exposures, dramatic fluctuations in the sound levels to which musicians are exposed make direct applicability of these standards difficult.
+Although OSHA standards provide a solid reference point for musicians to monitor their exposures, dramatic fluctuations in the sound levels to which musicians are exposed make direct applicability of these standards and hearing preservation for musicians so difficult.

 As a result, the current landscape leaves musicians (as well as their fans) to fend for themselves.
 The importance of education, regular evaluation and use of appropriate hearing protection cannot be over-emphasized.

 In the past, leaving a show or rehearsal with muffled hearing and tinnitus (ringing in the ears) was thought to be a sign of a great performance.
 But if the music inhibits your ability to carry on a conversation comfortably with an individual next to you, the general rule of thumb is that that’s too loud.

 Research and experience has solidified the notion that ringing in the ears and temporary hearing loss are signs that some level of damage has occurred to the auditory structures.
 Therefore, exposures leading to this classic “after-show experience” are also classified as too loud.
 Appropriate hearing preservation steps should be taken for future encounters with similar acoustically intense environments.